 - Instructions for use, if not stated on the label

-Biocides can be used by professionals and members of the public in a wide spectrum of use areas that are classified into product-types.
-To make sure the use of biocidal products do not have unacceptable risks for people, non-target animals and the environment, they are regulated to control their marketing, sale and use in order to minimise any risk.
+Biocides can be used by professionals and members of the public in a wide spectrum.
+Of use areas that are classified into product-types.
+To make sure the use of biocidal products do not have unacceptable risks for people.
+Non-target animals and the environment.
+However, regulatory authorities control their marketing, sale, and usage to minimize any potential risks.

-The basic principle in the BPR is that a biocidal product (BP) must be authorised before it can be made available on the market or used in the European Union (EU)/ 1 European Economic Area (EEA) .
+The basic principle in the BPR is that a biocidal product (BP) must be authorised before it can be made available on the market or used in the European Union (EU)/ 1 European Economic Area (EEA).
 This takes place in two consecutive steps.
-As the first step, the active substance is evaluated and, provided the criteria are fulfilled, is then approved in a specified product-type (PT).
-The second step is the authorisation of each BP consisting of, containing or generating the approved active substance(s).
+Firstly, the evaluators assess the active substance, and if the criteria are met, they approve it for a designated product-type (PT).
+Subsequently, the second step involves the authorization of each BP consisting of, containing, or generating the approved active substance(s).

 Companies wishing to place biocidal products on the market can apply for product authorisation at National or Union level under the following application types:

 - Union Authorisation